Crump History, Family Crest & Coats of Arms

 - Michael Crump, American Libertarian politician, Candidate for Presidential Elector for Alabama, 2012

-- Kimberly G. Crump, American Democrat politician, Delegate to Democratic National Convention from Virginia, 2000
+- Kimberly G. Crump, American Democratic Party politician, Delegate to Democratic National Convention from Virginia, 2000

 - James M. Crump, American politician, Member of West Virginia State House of Delegates from Mason County, 1921-22